awasira/emacs-evernote-mode/readme_en.txt

   Create a new note containing the selected region.
 If you call this command without argument, no buffer associated with the new note is generated, which is different from evernote-open-note and evernote-create-note.
-If you call this command with an argument(not default argument), it creates a new buffer associated with the new note and you can edit the note in the buffer.
+If you call this command with an argument by
+  \C-u etc.(not default argument), it creates a new buffer associated with the new note and you can edit the note in the buffer.

 * evernote-edit-tags (default bound to \C-cet)
   Change tags attached to the note.
 The change on Evernote service